+One significant aspect of the 2008 farm bill was the lack of a private forest landowner assistance program, which the Administration had proposed to terminate.
 The Forest Land Enhancement Program (FLEP) was created in the 2002 farm bill.
 It was not reauthorized, and thus has expired.
 FLEP funding ended earlier; funds were borrowed for wildfire suppression, a small portion was repaid, and other funds cancelled.
 In the end, only about half of the \$100 million of mandatory spending enacted in 2002 was actually spent on the program.
 This marks the first time since the CFAA was enacted in 1978 that no such forest landowner financial aid program is authorized.

+National Priorities

-National Priorities.
-The 2008 farm bill (§ 8001) establishes a new set of national priorities for federal assistance for private forest conservation.
-It adds a new subsection to § 2 of the CFAA:
+The 2008 farm bill (§ 8001) established a new set of national priorities for federal assistance for private forest conservation.
+It added a new subsection to § 2 of the CFAA: